moveeleven-data/ledgerline/README.md

 - **Currency** - consistent amounts
 - **Country** - rollups by market

-The diagram below shows how the fact and dimensions connect into a simple, reliable model.
+The diagram below shows how the fact and dimensions connect.

 ![Ledgerline Architecture](docs/assets/erd_physical_model_2.png)